gitcpy/obsidian-diagram-pop/README.md

 Click the "Options" button of BRAT plugin, and then click "Add Beta plugin",

-just fillin in the textbox with the url "https://github.com/gitcpy/obsidian-mermaid-pop",
+just fill in the textbox with the url "https://github.com/gitcpy/obsidian-mermaid-pop",

 Click "Add Plugin", A fews seconds later, the installing will be completed.